itxmuneebfarid/CLI-coder-base-agent/README.md

 Plugin system for code execution, formatting, or running linters

 # Credits
-CLI UX & terminal styling: colorama (fallback to plain text)

 AI backend: agent.load_agent() (user-provided — wire your preferred model)

 Project structure & orchestration: Python standard library (argparse, os, sys)

-If you’d like, I can:

-produce a one-page PDF of this report,

-adapt it into a README.md ready for GitHub,

-or convert it into a short README + quickstart shell script for easy onboarding.